 Dust mites are microscopic bugs that thrive on household dust.
 They are generally present on various surfaces such as upholstered furniture, pillows, mattresses, and stuffed toys.

-A dust mite only grows to one-quarter to one-third of a millimeter which makes them invisible to the naked eye.
-When using a microscope, it is a white bug with 8 legs which is categorized as an arachnid along with spiders, chiggers, and ticks.
-They prefer environments with temperatures between 68-77 degrees F with a humidity level of 70-80%.
+A mite only grows to one-quarter to one-third of a millimeter which makes them invisible to the naked eye.
+When using a microscope, you’ll see an 8-legged white bug categorized as an arachnid along with spiders, chiggers, and ticks.
+They prefer environments with temperatures between 68-77 degrees F with a humidity level of 70-90%.

 There are various ways to eliminate dust mites from pillows.